rob-luke/Neuroimaging.jl/docs/src/types.md

 information when called on a steady state response or evoked potential data type (yet to be implemented).

 Types also exist for storing metadata.
-For example, electrode sensor positions are a sub type of the `Sensor` type.
+For example, electrodes are a sub type of the `Sensor` type.
 And the position of the sensors may be in the `Talairach` space, which is a subtype of the `Coordinate` type.